takahirohonda/nodejs-lambda-serverless-boilerplate/README.md

   - config
     - certs.yml (Certificate names per environment)
     - domains.yml (Domain names and base path for API endpoint.
 The record will be created by Route53)
-    - env.yml (Environment variables set in the lambda execution environememt.
+    - env.yml (Environment variables set in the lambda execution environment.
 Example includes environment and parameter names for db connections)
     - permissions.yml (Defines what lambda function is permitted to do.
 Example includes access rights to parameter store)
     - resources.yml (Resources you want to create along with lambda function.
 Example includes alerts.)
     - vpc
-      - dev.yml (Including Security group ids and subnet ids where you want to run the lamda function.)
+      - dev.yml (Including Security group ids and subnet ids where you want to run the lambda function.)
       - tst.yml
       - prod.yml
   - src